GaretJax/txBERT-RPC/docs/index.rst

 Other formats
 -------------

-Documentation documents in other formats than the current one (HTML, PDF, docbook and any other format supported by sphinx) can be generated from the sources located in the ´´docs´´ subdirectory of the repository.
+Documentation in formats different than the current one (HTML, PDF, docbook or any other format supported by sphinx) can be generated directly from the sources located in the ``docs`` subdirectory of the repository.